koog1000/vscode-fossil/README.md

   * Enables Fossil as a source control manager in VS Code.

-`fossil.pushPullScope { all / current / default }`

-  * Specifies what to include in Push/Pull operations.
-  * For named-branches mode: &nbsp;
-  `"all"` &mdash; all branches / unrestricted (this is the default) `"current"` &mdash; only includes changesets for the current branch `"default"` &mdash; only includes changesets for the _default_ branch

 `fossil.autoUpdate { boolean }`

   * Enables automatic update of working directory to branch head after